-The Health Care Complaints Commission has issued a public warning under s94A of the Health Care Complaints Act 1993 regarding unsafe and illegal practices at beauty and cosmetic clinics.
+The Health Care Complaints Commission has issued a public warning under s94A of the Health Care Complaints Act 1993 regarding unsafe practices involving subdermal implants inserted for “extreme” body modification purposes.

-The Commission is concerned about complaints regarding cosmetic procedures being undertaken in cosmetic clinics and the risks to the health and safety of people attending those clinics.
+The Commission is concerned about complaints regarding surgical procedures involving the insertion of subdermal implants for these purposes and the risks to the health and safety of consumers undergoing these procedures.

-The Commission strongly urges those individuals seeking cosmetic procedures or cosmetic surgery to be vigilant in their research prior to proceeding.
-In all cases the following factors should be considered before committing to the procedure or surgery:
+The Commission strongly urges consumers seeking the insertion of subdermal implants for body modification purposes to be vigilant in their research prior to proceeding.
+In all cases the following factors should be considered by health consumers before committing to the procedure: